Overview of the complications of acute myeloid leukemia

 This topic will provide an overview of the complications of AML.
 The clinical features, diagnosis, classification, treatment, and overall prognosis of AML are discussed separately.
 (See "Clinical manifestations, pathologic features, and diagnosis of acute myeloid leukemia" and "Induction therapy for acute myeloid leukemia in younger adults" and "Treatment of acute myeloid leukemia in older adults".)

 Patients with AML typically present with a normocytic, normochromic anemia that can vary in severity.
 This anemia worsens with induction chemotherapy and is managed primarily with blood transfusions.
 There is no role for the use of erythropoietic stimulating agents during induction therapy of AML.
-(See "Hematologic consequences of malignancy: Anemia and bleeding".)
+(See "Hematologic complications of malignancy: Anemia and bleeding".)

 The threshold for transfusion of packed red blood cells varies with patient age, symptoms, and the presence of medical comorbidities.
 In general, most centers recommend transfusion to asymptomatic patients with a hemoglobin ≤8 g/dL (5 mmol/liter).
 Blood products should be leukocyte depleted to reduce the risk of alloimmunization and transmission of cytomegalovirus (CMV) [1,2].
 Although graft versus host disease is very unusual in patients with leukemia receiving conventional chemotherapy, many centers routinely irradiate blood products for such patients.
 (See "Induction therapy for acute myeloid leukemia in younger adults", section on 'Transfusions'.)